Shraddha-3010/Smart-Editor/README.md

 # Smart-Editor
-it's an coding complier using generative ai
+it's a coding editor using generative ai